-Our discoveries have led us to understand that our work, our service, and our creativity are more relevant when we shift from master-builder to the role of problem-solver who creates better places.
+Our discoveries have led us to understand that our work, our service, and our creativity are more relevant when we shift from master builders to the role of problem-solvers who create better places.

 Two recent projects exemplify this understanding: